 unique star quality.
 In July 1983 he was signed by Mercury Records which

 was part of the Polygram label.
-The die was cast.
+The die was cast and a band needed to be formed.

 With the financial backing of a large record company, Jon was able to concentrate on getting his band together.
 He bought in two members who were around ten years older than he was.
-They were Alec John Such on bass guitar who was born in 1952 and who played in a band called 'Message' with Richie Sambora; also Alec's friend Hector (Tico) Torres, born in 1953, on drums; they were both experienced musicians.
+They were Alec John Such on bass guitar who was born in 1952 and who played in a band called 'Message' with Richie Sambora; also Alec's friend Hector (Tico) Torres who was born in 1953, on drums.
+They were both experienced musicians.
 A friend of Jon's played lead guitar for the moment, but that was soon to change.

 The final improvement came following a WAPP radio station gig one evening some time later when Richard (Richie) Sambora, who was born in 1959, came to listen to the new band.
 He was an accomplished guitar player with 'Message' and was immediately impressed by what he heard.
 He instinctively knew that he was better suited to play lead guitar with Jon's band and convinced him that he could do so at a band rehearsal soon afterwards.
 After Richie joined the band the line up was complete.
 The band played their first gig at a local bowling alley.